ubuntu/yaru/.github/ISSUE_TEMPLATE/gnome-shell_bug_report.md

 **Upstream check**

-Please also check if the problem also occurs with the Adwaita upstream theme:

-- If the bug is related to an application, change the Gtk theme by running the following command:

-    `gsettings set org.gnome.desktop.interface gtk-theme Adwaita`

-- If the bug is about the icon theme, switch to Adwaita icon theme with this one:

-    `gsettings set org.gnome.desktop.interface icon-theme Adwaita`

-- If the bug concerns Gnome-shell, log-out then reconnect you using the Gnome session (click on the gear for switch).
+Please also check if the problem also occurs with the Adwaita upstream theme.
+Log-out then reconnect you using the Gnome session (click on the gear for switch).

 Then check if the problem is still there.